-A refinement of the classical crash-recovery failure model~\cite{hurfin1998consensus} in which only a subset of processes is assumed to have access to reliable stable storage was introduced in~\cite{aguilera2000failure}.
-The same model was also used in~\cite{DBLP:journals/talg/GuerraouiLPP08} to derive tight bounds for a reliable register construction.
-In contrast, in our $\F$ model a recovering process cannot trust its non-volatile storage to be up-to-date, leading to different fault-tolerance bounds.
-Also, as we explain in~\S\ref{app:rachid}, the register construction of~\cite{DBLP:journals/talg/GuerraouiLPP08} does not use crash-consistent recovery, resulting in a safety violation.

-Dinis et al.~\cite{DBLP:conf/ndss/DinisD023} proposed a rollback-recovery (RR) failure model to capture rollback attacks in TEE-based system.
-This model however, is strictly weaker than $\F$ as it disallows permanent process crashes.
-Furthermore, the recoverable atomic register implementation proposed in~\cite{DBLP:conf/ndss/DinisD023} does not guarantee wait-freedom for read operations, and uses regular quorums instead of crash-consistent ones.
-As a result, it is subject to a safety violation similar to the one described in \S\ref{sec:algo2plus} (see~\S\ref{app:rr} for a detailed counterexample).

-ROTE~\cite{203712} proposed a rollback protection system, which uses a rollback-resistant distributed counter abstraction to detect rollbacks.
-The implementation of this abstraction relies on a two-round protocol where a new value of the counter is first written to a write quorum, and then read back from the \emph{same} write quorum to validate it was stored reliably.
-Although this solution is safe, it does not ensure liveness as the same write quorum cannot be guaranteed to be available two times in a row in the presence of failures and asynchrony.
-Engraft~\cite{DBLP:conf/ccs/0005DNRZ22} uses a similar protocol to implement a rollback-resistant key/value store, and is therefore subject to the same liveness issue.
+Although the technical report version~\cite{michael2017recovering-tr} of the work by Michael et al. suggests that such incarnation numbers can be supported by means of a distributed mechanism, it does not provide a full implementation.
+In addition, while the recoverable register implementation of~\cite{michael2017recovering,michael2017recovering-tr} is always safe, its liveness under the static failure models requires $n=2 \ncrash+1$, which is strictly worse than our bound of $n \ge \ndown + \ncrash + 1$.

 Persistent monotonic hardware counters have been demonstrated in~\cite{strackx2016ariadne} to be a powerful mechanism to guard against rollback attacks.
-In TEE-based systems, such as Intel SGX, they can be used in conjunction with the sealing mechanism (\S\ref{sec:intro}) to validate state freshness upon restart~\cite{costan2016intel}.
-However, these counters are implemented using flash memory, resulting in poor write performance (on the order of 100s milliseconds) and quick wear-out~\cite{203712}.
-Furthermore, they are not universally supported by the TEE manufacturers, and have been recently deprecated by Intel SGX~\cite{intel2023monotonic}.
+In TEE-based systems they can be used together with sealing (\S\ref{sec:intro}) to validate state freshness upon restart~\cite{costan2016intel}.
+Unfortunately, these solutions inherit the drawbacks of persistent counters we explained above.

+ROTE~\cite{203712} guards against rollbacks using a rollback-resistant distributed counter.
+Its implementation relies on a two-round protocol where a new value of the counter is first written to a write quorum, and then read back from the \emph{same} write quorum to validate that it was stored reliably.
+Although this solution is safe, it does not ensure liveness, as the same write quorum cannot be guaranteed to be available two times in a row under failures and asynchrony.
+Engraft~\cite{DBLP:conf/ccs/0005DNRZ22} uses a similar protocol, so is subject to the same liveness issue.